Rest easy – there’s up to 50% off Emma mattresses in the brand’s Black Friday sale

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Emma mattress Black Friday deals 2021: Save 45% on the hybrid model and more
+Emma mattress Cyber Monday deals 2021: Save 45% on the hybrid model and more

 We’ve found an unmissable offer – don’t sleep on it